avvprime/Godot2DPlatformerMovement/README.md

 Because lets assume that you want to test quickly some assets or maybe an idea and you don't want to rewrite same code again and again.
 Quickly copy&paste and here you go.

 If you want more advanced character controller you need more than this script obviously.

+You can remove rotation if you don't want.
+I added because when you use square it looks more aestethic.